Home » Blog » Fentanyl Addiction : Understanding Facts About the Deadliest Drug in America

 Equally shocking is the overall rate of overdose deaths.
 From 2011 to 2016, the age-adjusted rate of deaths due to heroin more than tripled.
-Meanwhile, the numbers of fentanyl-related overdose deaths doubled every year from 2013 to 2016.
-The skyrocketing rates of fentanyl deaths and the declining life expectancy in a country as wealthy as the USA do not match other countries with the same financial power.
+Meanwhile, the number of fentanyl-related overdose deaths doubled every year from 2013 to 2016.
+The skyrocketing prices of fentanyl deaths and the declining life expectancy in a country as wealthy as the USA do not match other countries with the same financial power.

 In addition to opioid dependence, many people develop fentanyl addiction.
 Addiction occurs when the stimulation of opioid receptors causes the brain to rewire itself.
 The structure and function of the brain’s reward circuits change, causing the person to crave fentanyl.
 Fentanyl cravings, continuous attempts to seek the drug or recover from its use, and continuing to use fentanyl despite negative consequences are all signs of fentanyl addiction.
 Importantly, fentanyl addiction refers to behavioral and psychological symptoms, while fentanyl dependence refers to a physiological need for the drug.

 All opioids are CNS depressants, so what makes fentanyl so particularly deadly?
 The answer lies in its potency.
 Potency refers to how strongly a drug binds to receptors and stimulates them.
 Fentanyl is 50 to 100 times more potent than morphine.
-That means that a tiny dose of fentanyl can have a vast, possibly deadly effect.
+That means that a tiny dose of fentanyl can have a substantial, possibly deadly effect.

 We need to protect our borders better and stop the influx of fentanyl into the country.

-* Provide medications that can reverse an opioid overdose to all emergency personnel regardless of the county’s ability to pay.
+Provide medications that can reverse an opioid overdose to all emergency personnel regardless of the county’s ability to pay.

-* Make our young adult’s leaders of drug education within their communities.
+Make our young adults leaders of drug education within their communities.

-* Invest our resources and efforts into neuroscience, instead of “more drug replacement” or archaic and failed drug treatment programs.
+Invest our resources and efforts into neuroscience instead of “more drug replacement” or archaic and failed drug treatment programs.

-The Waismann Method® has long been a leader in rapid detox and medical opioid detoxification.
+Waismann Method® has long been a leader in rapid fentanyl detox and medical opioid detoxification.
 The goal is to provide opioid users with a safe, supportive, and successful way to come off opioid drugs.
-After detoxification, patients receive inpatient recovery care to allow time and adequate support throughout this healing phase.
-For many people with fentanyl addiction, using fentanyl is an attempt to numb the pain associated with depression, trauma, anxiety, or other emotional problems.
+After rapid detox, patients receive inpatient recovery care to allow time and adequate support throughout this healing phase.
+For many people with fentanyl addiction, using the drug is an attempt to numb the pain associated with depression, trauma, anxiety, or other emotional problems.

 The Future of the Opioid Crisis

+Despite these staggering numbers, some studies suggest that 2017 could prove to be much worse.
+In states such as Rhode Island, Pennsylvania, and Massachusetts, fentanyl has been responsible for over 50% of overdose deaths.
+Experts agree that there is no single solution but any immediate actions that need to be taken simultaneously.
 Fentanyl may be the deadliest drug in America, but it doesn’t have to be.
-It’s time to take concerted effort to help people that are suffering the horrible effects of drug addiction.
-With adequate outreach and increased access for medical detoxification followed by professional mental health support and guidance, we can help those struggling with opioid addiction achieve much happier and healthier lives.
+It’s time to take a concerted effort to help people suffering the horrible effects of drug addiction.
+With adequate outreach and increased access for medical detoxification, followed by professional mental health support and guidance, we can help those struggling with opioid addiction achieve much happier and healthier lives.